merge-api/merge-accounting-ruby/docs/TrackingCategoriesApi.md

   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.
-  remote_fields: 'status', # String | Which fields should be returned in non-normalized form.
+  remote_fields: 'status', # String | Deprecated.
+Use show_enum_origins.
-  remote_id: 'remote_id_example' # String | The API provider's ID for the given object.
+  remote_id: 'remote_id_example', # String | The API provider's ID for the given object.
+  show_enum_origins: 'status' # String | Which fields should be returned in non-normalized form.
 }

 begin